johannes-manner/k8s-soa-example/README.md

 ```

 Use the result of the last command and add **/index.php** to see the functionality of your service.

+When using DockerDesktop you can use `http://localhost:8989/` for accessing the frontend service.

 Only the frontend is now accessible from your host via your browser.
 If you want to delete a cat, use the following commands via your shell or use the delete button in the web browser:

 ```shell